 Home office interior design

-Over four million of us are cutting out the daily commute and working from home.
-So, make sure your home office is a practical and inspiring hub for your 9-5 graft
+As millions of us are now working from home, it's time to make your home office a practical and inspiring hub for your 9-5 graft

 1. Location location

 Spare bedrooms are the obvious spot for a home office.
 You don’t need masses of space and a box room can be just as effective as a large area with good planning and organisation (see point #2).
 If a dedicated home office isn’t an option (or if you only work from home now and again), get creative with hot desking.
 Kitchen tables work well, as does a corner of your bedroom, or an area of the hallway.

 WORK IT OUT: Wherever you set up your work station, the key requirements are a clear, clutter-free surface, a power point or two for your equipment and good natural light

 Put your home office to work with great storage – it’s the key to every smooth-running, successful business hub, even in our digital age.
 If space is at a premium, opt for long rows of wall-mounted shelving – but try to restrict this to a single zone so your room doesn’t feel overcrowded.
 Stash paperwork and documents in colour-coded boxes and files for a fuss-free, organised look.
 A simple set of under-desk drawers is the easiest way to clear the decks (and the mind) for a hard day’s graft ahead.

 WORK IT OUT: Old school lockers are on-trend this season – so hunt down cool designs in blush pink or mustard.
 Or, revamp an old filing cabinet with tough, spray paint.